 The feeling of not having enough space to dine creates a feeling of restlessness.
 If your home doesn't have a separate space for eating, then designate one in your home, either in the kitchen or living room.
 This can be done with a space-saving drop leaf table that you open up for meals.

-There are a lot of things you can do to lessen the negative energy of bathrooms that can disrupt the serene energy you want to achieve.
+Lessen the negative energy of bathrooms, which can disrupt the serene energy you want to achieve.
 In feng shui, the energy found in a bathroom is considered inauspicious since this is a room that carries waste and dirty water from the house.
-A few easy to do tips can help improve the chi energy of your home and keep the inauspicious chi confined while contributing to a calming design.

 The home office is an important room for a feng shui home design.
-You can create a restive work environment with a few feng shui additions.
+You can create a restive work environment with a few feng shui additions and the ideal office layout.
 When designing this space, it's helpful to think of it the same way you would a business office.

 The outside of your home is far more important that the interior when it comes to feng shui.
 Some of the enhancements you can do are easy and don't cost much, mostly sweat equity.
 You want the exterior of your home to have stunning curb appeal.
 This aesthetic has an immediate peaceful effect and invites you to enjoy the beauty and serenity that only nature can provide.
 Some of these things include: